LEAN-96/RAG-Demystified/README.md

 # Advanced RAG
+However, this approach, known as Naive RAG, has some drawbacks.
+It may suffer from low precision, meaning it sometimes includes irrelevant information in the response, and low recall, where it may miss relevant information.
+Another issue is the possibility of the model receiving outdated information, leading to inaccurate responses and the risk of generating content that doesn't align with the user's needs.
+This can result in confusing or incorrect answers.
 Referencing back to our initial example of an student however, just like the student faces the challenge of finding the right answers amidst the sea of information in the textbook, Naive RAG may struggle to discern which information is relevant.

 # Modular RAG